WDI-SEA/interview-questions/readme.md

   No I have not worked with Retina Graphcis.

+  Retina refers to displays with an extremely high pixel density.
+The problem with high density displays  is that images built for low resolution screens will show up super tiny.
+One set is used for low -density displays, and another is used for high density displays.

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
   There are two primary ways to create animations on the web: with CSS and with JavaScript.
 Which one you choose really depends on the other dependencies of your project, and what kinds of effects you're trying to achieve

   Use CSS animations for simpler “one-shot” transitions, like toggling UI element states.
   Use JavaScript animations when you want to have advanced effects like bouncing, stop, pause, rewind or slow-down.

 ## JS Questions